-Without a doubt, dispense is one of most singularly important things in the UCC.
+Without a doubt, dispense is one of the most singularly important things in the UCC.
 It is a mish-mash of software and hardware and over the years has evolved from a simple way to electronically dispense drinks to your UCC electronic wallet.
-Services, paper, phone calls, drinks and snacks are all paid for with dispense.
-Dispense also provides a method for checking the status of the doors and movement sensors, as well as allowing Door group to open the electronic door lock.
+Much of the software was written by an eighteen-year-old!
+Services, printing, phone calls, drinks and snacks are all paid for with dispense.
+It even allows Door group to open the electronic door lock.